François Bigot (royal notary)

-François Bigot (c.
+François Bigot (/fr/; c.
 1643 - 28 October 1708) was a farmer and a seigneurial attorney as well as a royal notary and court officer in New France.

 Bigot arrived in Canada with his parents around 1662 where his father was a farmer at Cap-de-la-Madeleine.
 From this experience he became a farmer in his own right and pursued this vocation during most of his life.

 By 1702, he held official positions including being a court officer in Trois-Rivières.
 In 1704 he was referred to as the seigneurial attorney of the Champlain seigneury.
 He was a notary from 1702 until his death.